hotandwildhunk/project_track/README.md

 ## Version

-Elixir Version 1.12
-Phonix Version 1.6.12
+Elixir Version 1.12 and Phonix Version 1.6.12

 To start your Phoenix server: